Black River Technical College: Campus

-The college's main campus is on Arkansas State Highway 304 E in Pocahontas, covering 246030 sqft in 20 buildings over 90 acre.
+The college's main campus is on Arkansas Highway 304 E in Pocahontas, covering 246030 sqft in 20 buildings over 90 acre.

 BRTC also has one offsite location in Paragould about 40 minutes away from Pocahontas that offers technical and general education credit and workforce training.
 It is also the location for the Greene County Industrial Training Center.

 Academics

 BRTC offers the Associate of Arts degree, which can be credited toward the first two years of a four-year degree program.
 The degree consists of a total of 60/61 hours in required courses and electives (which must be college transfer classes).
 BRTC also offers the Associate of Science degree and the Associate of Applied Science degree.
 Additionally, the college offers Technical Certificates, Certificates of Proficiency and adult education courses.

 BRTC offers many courses and some full programs through various forms of distance education; the Associate of Applied Science in Registered Nursing courses in nursing theory are done completely by interactive video as part of the Arkansas Rural Nursing Education Consortium (ARNEC), of which BRTC's program is a member.

 The BRTC Fire Science program is offered in conjunction with the Arkansas Fire Academy.

 BRTC is accredited by the Higher Learning Commission.
 Its programs have also been approved by the Arkansas Department of Higher Education and the Arkansas State Board of Vocational Education.

 The following programs have received additional accreditation or approval as shown below: